microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/01_Deploy.md

     The ERRORLOG will scroll across the screen and you can scroll up in your shell to see all the output.

 A pod with a SQL Server container is now deployed and a load balancer service is attached to the pod.

-Proceed to the next Modeule to connect and run queries against your SQL Server deployment
+<pre>Do not proceed to the next Module until you have a valid IP address for the EXTERNAL_IP value for the service.
+The value will say pending while it is being created.
+One some OpenShift cluster systems this process can take a few minutes.</pre>

 <p style="border-bottom: 1px solid lightgrey;"></p>